KansasCityWomeninTechnology/jewelbots/README.md

 The most exciting part of the Jewelbots library is that it includes predefined sequences of led flashes called animations.
 We call `animation.rainbows();` one time in our program, when the timer is up.
 Can you find other places to call `animation.rainbows();` in your program?

 ## Friendship Coding your Jewelbot
 Remember how Jewelbots have two modes?
+In Friendship Coding Mode, you can program your Jewelbot to do specific things when it detects that your friends are nearby.

-Friendship Coding uses two inputs (the magic button and Bluetooth) and three outputs (led lights, buzzer, and Bluetooth).
-To code a friendship program for your Jewelbot, create a new file in the Arduino IDE and set the Board (found under Tools) to Friendship Coding Mode.
-Then go to this repo and copy the code from one of the friendship program files [Coding & Cupcakes: Jewelbots](https://github.com/KansasCityWomeninTechnology/jewelbots).
+To code a friendship program for your Jewelbot:
+1. Create a new file in the Arduino IDE and set the Board (found under Tools) to **Friendship Coding Mode**.
+2. Replace the existing code in the Arduino IDE with the code from **friendship_sample** in the jewelbots repository.
+3. Find any mentions of color in the code and change them to the friendship color you want to use.
+4. Click the checkmark button to check the syntax, then upload the program to your Jewelbot.
+5. Unplug your Jewelbot and test the program.
+When friends with the color you specified are nearby, your Jewelbot should show a rainbow animation!

 ## Homework
 Did you love working with code?
 If you want to learn more on your own, we have suggestions for you.